 However, there are voices within the OTC industry clamoring for a more expansive definition of “convenience package.”
 Bill Soller, senior vice president of the Consumer Healthcare Products Assn., says that some people consider a 24-caplet or tablet package “convenience size” because it can be tossed in a woman’s purse in the morning as she runs out of the house to her office.
 The FDA clearly does not buy that argument.

-But in other instances, manufacturers have already "bitten the bullet" and appear ready to relabel convenience-size products.
+But in other instances, manufacturers have already “bitten the bullet” and appear ready to relabel convenience-size products.
 For example, Harland Machine Systems (Delran, NJ) offers its Pulsar labeling machine that wraps a peel-back, scroll-type multi-panel label around small convenience vials, frequently the size of lipstick containers.
-The vial label can contain as much as three plies.
+The vial label can contain as many as three plies.

 However, these vial-packed products are also covered by the April 5 stay because their labels take up more than 60 percent of the package surface area.
-"But some companies are already installing the machines," says Joe Zaiss, sales manager at Harland.
-Zaiss says the Pulsar can apply 300 extended-text Drug Facts labels/min.
+“But some companies are already installing the machines,” says Joe Zaiss, sales manager at Harland.

 Despite granting the stay, the FDA seems to believe that there is an easy and inexpensive solution for small pouch packages, too.
-The FDA's Rachanow says that companies have told him that the costs of putting a label insert inside a convenience package would be minimal.
-That could be what the FDA may permit.
+The FDA’s Rachanow says that companies have told him that the costs of putting a label insert inside a convenience package would be minimal.

 But McNeil’s Widor believes that solution is problematic because the consumer would not have the Drug Facts information available prior to purchase.
 Another packaging industry executive points out that companies would have to run stability tests for each product line before being able to insert a label.
 Each product stability test would cost between $17ꯠ and $30ꯠ.